samstarling/blog.lawrencejones.dev/_posts/2022-03-14-most-impactful.md

 I rejoined GoCardless in 2016 when the company was 80 people, with 20 engineers across 3 teams.

-For those who don't know, GoCardless is a payments company offering an API similar to Stripe's, with a focus on bank-to-bank payments.
+GoCardless is a payments company offering an API similar to Stripe's, with a focus on bank-to-bank payments.
 In the most simple terms, GC receives requests to create payments, batches them and sends them to the clearing houses for processing.

 The team I joined was Core Payments & Internal Tools (CPIT), whose key responsibility was to safeguard the payment process.
 As is traditional in